Chenghao-Wu/MCP_LAMMPS/README.md

 This is still in experimental status.
 This package is developed in collaboration with AI coder.

 ### Update 06.12.2025
+Note: all tests are performed with Sonnet 4.5

 Add support for organic liquids simulations with gaff

 simple test prompt: